• Europes biggest bike selection

 • Check for the stretch on the chain with a chain checker or by pulling the chain on the chainring.

-• Check cassette and chainrings for “Shark Tooth” teeth.
+• Check the cassette and chainrings for “Shark Tooth” teeth.

 • Ensure wheels and tires are in good condition and straight and true.

-• Look for rounded bolts on the handlebars stem and also the rear of the pedals.
+• Look for rounded bolts on the handlebars stem and the rear of the pedals.

 If you find worn-out parts when going through the process of how to test ride a used bike, this is okay.
-It can help with negotiations later, and you can get the bike at a lower cost.
+It can help with negotiations later, and you can get the bike cheaper.

 How to replace disc brake pads | buycycle